swiftlang/swift-evolution/proposals/0041-conversion-protocol-conventions.md

 **Our Response**

 The semantics cover "converting to a type", "converting from a type", and "converting to and from a type".
-We have examples from our own code and from third party code on github that suggest conversion tasks are common enough that standardizing API naming conventions will be valuable.
+We have examples from our own code and from third party code on GitHub that suggest conversion tasks are common enough that standardizing API naming conventions will be valuable.

 ## Updated Approach